aoioioi/C-Projects/README.md

 # C-Projects
-Select cpp projects

-Ken V 2016
-Select programs done in C++ as part of PIC10A programming course For viewing purposes only
+This repository contains my source code files for viewing purposes only from PIC10A programming course Ken V 2016